RetailRocket/Interval/README.md

 #### infinityClosed [∞, a]
+Lower boundary is infinity and any point of the interval is more than it boundary, upper boundary point is included to the interval

 ![](readme/images/infinityClosed.png)

 [∞, a) = {x | ∞ < x <= b}

 #### openInfinity
+Lower boundary point is not included to the interval, upper bound is infinity and any point of interval is less that it boundary

 ![](readme/images/openInfinity.png)

 (a, ∞] = {x | a < x < ∞}

 #### closedInfinity
+Lower boundary point is included to the interval, upper bound is infinity and any point of interval is less that it boundary

 ![](readme/images/closedInfinity.png)